futurewei-cloud/alcor-perf/benchmark/AlcorPerformanceTestReport/README.md

 | Avg   | 70.5975665 | 80.0681168 | 72.0623447 | 93.9789253 | 89.7432363 |
 | Max   | 180.997654 | 190.303224 | 211.520134 | **223.21284**  | 211.6647   |

+From those above different concurrent tests, we don't see a clear trend in graph or table of how different concurrent is affecting our QPS.

 <br />

-## API Test, VPC:
+## Alcor API Test for VPC creation and list:

 The VPC test is, in general, very similar to the previous tests.
-The Biggest difference is when creating VPC; each time, it will have a considerable Keystone overhead that we cannot remove during calculation.
+The Biggest difference is when creating VPC; it will have a considerable Keystone overhead that we cannot remove during calculation.
-Since the earlier tests are all within the VPC, then do some operation, then we can remove the first operation overhead.
-But in this case, each VPC is stand-alone and needs the entire process to be created.
+Since the earlier tests are all within the VPC, VPC will be created during the setup of the test, then do some operation like creating subnet or port, that way we can remove the first operation overhead of creating subnet or port.
+But in this case, each VPC is stand-alone and needs the entire process(go through keystone every time) to be created.
 This is why we are seeing such low QPS on creating VPC.
+Graph and table results are listed bellow.

 For this test setup, we are requesting Alcor 600 times at 600 concurrent, and within each request Alcor is creating 1 port.